19pawel970415/PaySlipGenerator/README.md

-A project of PaySlipGenerator, an app for employees enabling them the access to their pay slips being a part of the University of Lodz "Web Applications" course.
+The project of PaySlipGenerator, an app for employees enabling them the access to their pay slips being a part of the University of Lodz "Web Applications" course.

 # PaySlipGenerator - employees' pay slips management system